bamlab/react-native-project-config/README.md

 - rename the directory of a package: `mv package-my-config new-directory-name && yarn lerna bootstrap`,
 - run a script `do-something` that exists in at least one package: `yarn lerna run do-something` (this will try to run the script in all packages in which it is defined).

+## Conventional commits

+We use [conventional commits](https://www.conventionalcommits.org/en/v1.0.0/) to automate the release process.

+> If you add a new rule to a config, this is a breaking change, because it could make the CI fail on projects that use the plugin.
+The commit name where you add the new rule needs to follow this patern `BREAKING CHANGE : the description of your commit`

 ## Publishing a new version of a package

 The publication is done automatically by this [Github Workflow](https://github.com/bamlab/react-native-project-config/blob/main/.github/workflows/publish.yml) when a new tag is pushed to the repository.